Christianity and Druze: Modern history

 The Maronite Catholic and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.
-Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Mount Lebanon, Chouf, Jabal al-Druze, the Galilee region, Mount Carmel, and Golan Heights.
-They both speak the Arabic language and follow a social pattern very similar to those of the other peoples of the Levant (Eastern Mediterranean).
-Scholars consider the Antiochian Greek Christians, Druze, and Maronites as ethnoreligious groups,.
+Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Mount Lebanon, Chouf, Wadi al-Taym, Jabal al-Druze, the Galilee region, Mount Carmel, and Golan Heights.
+They both speak the Arabic language and follow a social patterns similar to those of other peoples in the Levant (Eastern Mediterranean).
+Scholars classify Antiochian Greek Christians, Druze, and Maronites as ethnoreligious groups.

-The relationship between the Druze and Christians in Syria, Lebanon and Israel has been characterized by harmony and peaceful coexistence, and they lived in the Chuf Mountains in the past in complete harmony.
-Druze and Christians in Syria, Lebanon and Israel celebrate each other's births, weddings, funerals, and celebrations such as Christmas, Maundy Thursday (in Lebanon), Easter and the Christian festival of Saint Elias (in Mount Carmel).
+The relationship between the Druze and Christians in Syria, Lebanon and Israel has been characterized by harmony and peaceful coexistence.
+Historically, they lived in the Chuf Mountains in complete harmony.
+On a social level, Druze and Christians have often interacted in daily life, sharing neighborhoods, schools, and workplaces.
+Druze and Christians in these regions celebrate each other's births, weddings, funerals, and celebrations such as Christmas, Maundy Thursday (in Lebanon), Easter and the Christian festival of Saint Elias (in Mount Carmel).

-Before 2011, more than 55,000 Christians lived in As-Suwayda Governorate, the only governorate in Syria that has a Druze majority.
-In 2010, more than 52,000 registered Christian voters (mostly Maronites) lived in Aley District, where Druze form a majority.
-In 2010 more than 8,000 Christians (mostly Melkite, Greek Orthodox members of the Greek Orthodox Church of Jerusalem, and Maronites) lived in Druze-majority towns and cities in Israel.
+Before 2011, more than 55,000 Christians lived in As-Suwayda Governorate, the only governorate in Syria with a Druze majority.
+In 2010, more than 52,000 registered Christian voters, primarily Maronites and Greek Orthodox, lived in the Aley District, where Druze constitute the majority.
+In 2010 more than 8,000 Christians, mainly Melkite, Eastern Orthodox members of the Greek Orthodox Church of Jerusalem, and Maronites, lived in Druze-majority towns and cities in Israel.